 Q: How accurate is GPS?

 A: The accuracy of GPS can vary depending on factors such as the type of receiver, atmospheric conditions, and the number of satellites in view.
-However, modern GPS devices can typically provide accuracy within a few meters.
+Still, modern GPS devices can typically provide accuracy within a few meters.
 With differential GPS (DGPS) or other augmentation systems, accuracy can be improved to centimeter level.

 Q: What is the International Date Line?